 When you get to the pier, and Moon and Stars pub (Wetherspoons), head inland on Pier Avenue, and veer right on Station Road (1km total) to Clacton's Station

-Clacton-on-Sea to West Mersea
+Clacton-on-Sea to ferry to Point Clear to West Mersea

 14 miles.
 This combines the 2 legs of this walk.
 Catch the train to Clacton-on-Sea.
 Walk to Point Clear.
 Catch the ferry to East Mersea.
 Walk to West Mersea.
 Catch the bus to Colchester, from where you Clacton train ticket is valid.